By Anna Studman

 The Graco Evo Mini is a lightweight stroller with a generous storage basket.
 It's suitable to be used from birth and, according to Graco, is ideal for families on the move.

-To find out how easy it is to push on pavements and bumpy surfaces, read our review of the Graco Evo Mini.
+To find out how easy it is to push on pavements and bumpy surfaces, read our Graco Evo Mini review.

-The Graco Trekke Duo can be converted from a single all-terrain pushchair to a double by adding a secondary seat to the back.
+The Graco Trekko Duo can be converted from a single all-terrain pushchair to a double by adding a secondary seat to the back.
 It also has a potentially handy one-handed fold mechanism.

 But what did our lab experts and parent panel think of how easy it was to fold and use?
-See our review of the single Graco Trekke Duo to find out.
+See our Graco Trekko Duo review to find out.

 We've also tested this model when converted to a double pushchair.
-Find out how easy this pushchair is to manoeuvre and fold as a double in our review of the Graco Trekke Duo double.
+Find out if this pushchair is easy to manoeuvre and fold as a double in our review of the Graco Trekko Duo double.

 Graco Quattro Tour Duo